cnrd/SAT/README.md

 # Configure

 ## General tab:
+*Heating Curve Version*: Represents the 3 formulas of calculation.
+The available options are:
+- Classic Curve
+- Quantum Curve
+- Precision Curve (Recommented )

+*PID Controller Version*:
+- Classic Controller
+- Improved Controller

+*Heating Mode*: Available only for multiroom installations
+- Comfort ( The Highest error of all the climate entities is used as the PID error )
+- Eco ( The Main thermostat's error used only as the PID error )

 *Maximum Setpoint*:
 You can choose the max water setpoint for your system.
 For radiator installations, it is recommended to choose a value between 55-75 °C.